 The Undersecretary of State for Management is the State Department’s representative on the President’s Management Council and is the Department official responsible for implementing the President’s Management Agenda.

-John R. Bass is President Biden’s nominee for Undersecretary of State for Management.
+John R. Bass is the Undersecretary of State for Management.

 John Bass served as Ambassador to the Islamic Republic of Afghanistan, Ambassador to the Republic of Turkey, and Ambassador to the Republic of Georgia.
 He has served at seven U.S. Missions overseas in Iraq, Syria, and Southwest Asia to mobilize allies and marshal resources to combat terrorism, was the Executive Secretary of the State Department, and served as Vice President Chenery’s Chief of Staff.
 Most recently, he served as a Senior Advisor at the Department of State’s Foreign Service Institute.